swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Reusing string literal syntax

-Instead of supporting a first-class literal kind for regular expressions, we could instead allow users to write a regular expression in a string literal, and parse, diagnose, and generate the appropriate code when it's coerced to an `ExpressibleByRegexLiteral` conforming type.
+Instead of supporting a first-class literal kind for regex, we could instead allow users to write a regex in a string literal, and parse, diagnose, and generate the appropriate code when it's coerced to the `Regex` type.

 ```swift
 let regex: Regex = #"([[:alpha:]]\w*) = ([0-9A-F]+)"#